BarnardF/US-Accidents-data-pipeline/README.md

 ## Project Overview - this readme file was made using ai

 This project implements a comprehensive data pipeline to process and analyze the US Accidents (2016-2023) dataset from Kaggle.
-Through batch processing techniques, raw accident data is transformed into actionable insights presented via interactive dashboards.
+Using batch processing, raw accident data is transformed into actionable insights presented via interactive dashboards.
 These dashboards highlight accident hotspots, temporal patterns, and contributing factors that can drive improvements in road safety and traffic management.
-A lot of the project was made using ai, as like a test to see how far i can get, a lot of times it was made clear to me that ai still has a long way to go and that i need to improve my own skills and knowlegde before trusting ai again.
+A lot of the project was made using ai, as a test to see how far i can get, a lot of times it was made clear to me that will not suffice and that i need to improve my own skills and knowlegde before using ai like in this project again.

-### 🏆 Key Accomplishments
+### Key Accomplishments

 - Successfully implemented an end-to-end data pipeline from data acquisition to visualization
 - Created a simulation system for processing historical monthly data